-Fort Lovrijenac, Dubrovnik: The Real ‘Red Keep’ in Game of Thrones
+Fort Lovrijenac: The actual ‘Red Keep’ of Game of Thrones

-While you might think you haven’t heard of Fort Lovrijenac, Game of Thrones fans will be familiar with this imposing castle because it appears on screen as the Red Keep in this incredibly popular fantasy series.
-Let’s find out more about its history and how you can visit this mighty monument.
+Maybe you never heard about Fort Lovrijenac, but Game of Thrones fans will be familiar with this imposing castle because it appears on screen as the Red Keep in this popular fantasy series.
+If you are curious about where Red Keep was filmed and want to know more about the history of this mighty monument, keep reading.

 Fort Lovrijenac: Game of Thrones meets real life

-If you’ve watched Game of Thrones, you’ll recognise Fort Lovrijenac as the Red Keep in the Seven Kingdoms capital, King’s Landing.
-Numerous scenes were shot here, including one in the first episode of season 3, when Tyrion, Podrick and Bronn are seen on the walls following the battle of Blackwater.
-You’ll also spot it in season two, as the tournament held on King Joffrey’s name day was filmed here, too.
+If you have watched Game of Thrones, you will recognise Fort Lovrijenac as the Red Keep in the Seven Kingdoms’ capital, King’s Landing.
+Numerous scenes were shot there, including one in the first episode of season 3, when Lord Tyrion, Ser Podrick and Ser Bronn were on the walls following the battle of Blackwater.
+Fort Lovrijenac is also the setting of the tournament held in King Joffrey’s name in the second season.

 So what is Fort Lovrijenac in real life, and where is it?
-Known in English as the Fort of St. Lawrence, it’s a historic fort and theatre just outside the western city wall in Dubrovnik, Croatia.
-It’s sometimes referred to as the Gibraltar of Dubrovnik, as it’s perched on a 37m high rock.
-It was built on the spot where, in the 11th century, the Venetians wanted to build a fort, but the locals got there first, crucially securing a commanding location that dominates both land and sea entrances to the city.
+Known in English as the Fort of St. Lawrence, it is a historic fort and theatre just outside the western city wall in Dubrovnik, Croatia.
+It is sometimes named the Gibraltar of Dubrovnik because it is perched on a 37m high rock.
+People of Ragusa Republic built on the spot where, in the 11th century, the Venetians wanted to construct a fort, but locals got there first, crucially securing a commanding location that dominates both land and sea entrances to the city.